 August 31, 2010, chronic renal failure was added to the complete list of qualifying medical conditions, for the state’s medical marijuana program.

-July 01, 2016, the Cannabis Protection Act, goes into full effect, implementing the Medical Marijuana Authorization Database — while the database is NOT mandatory, registered patients and designated providers who do chose to voluntarily register, will receive a recognition card, also known as a medical marijuana card / cannabis I.D. card, that will ensure the individual legal protection from state-level criminal penalties for the use, possession or cultivation, of cannabis; and receive a tax break on the medication (medical marijuana is sale tax free).
+July 01, 2016, the Cannabis Protection Act, goes into full effect, implementing the Medical Marijuana Authorization Database — while the database is NOT mandatory, registered patients and designated providers who do choose to voluntarily register, will receive a recognition card, also known as a medical marijuana card/cannabis I.D. card, that will ensure the individual legal protection from state-level criminal penalties for the use, possession or cultivation, of cannabis; and receive a tax break on the medication (medical marijuana is sale tax free).

 Patients in Washington diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under Washington’s medical marijuana law: